RBergua/openfast/docs/source/user/aerodyn-olaf/InputFiles.rst

 - They can be placed in arbitrary order.
 - They can be commented out with a `!` character at the beginning of the line.
 - Blank lines or unsupported options are ignored (display to screen).
-- If not provided their default value is being used, but the keyword "default" is not available.
+- If not provided, a default value will be used, but the "DEFAULT" keyword is not supported for the advanced options.
-- We recall that these are **beta features** and should mostly be used by developers.
+- These are **beta features** and should mostly be used by developers.

 The end of the OLAF input file would look as follows: